-- Trotsky was a close friend of Lenin and one of the main organizers of the October Revolution in 1917.
-His most significant contributions to Marxism are his theory of permanent revolution, his united front strategy, and his first-hand accounts of the Russian Revolution. - After a general strike in 1905, Trotsky developed the theory of permanent revolution.
-Here, he came to believe the possibility of socialist revolution in underdeveloped/pre-industrial countries.
+- Lev Bronstein, or Leon Trotsky as he is more commonly known, was a friend of Lenin and one of the main organizers of the October Revolution in 1917.
+Trotskyism, itself, focuses on the concepts of the United Front as well as the Permanent Revolution while also incorporating Lenin's party policies for the Bolsheviks. - After a general strike in 1905, Trotsky developed the theory of permanent revolution.
+Here, he came to believe in the possibility of a socialist revolution in underdeveloped/pre-industrial countries.
 At the time, the orthodox Marxist understanding was that pre-capitalist countries must first go through a bourgeois revolution, then a socialist one after sufficient development had taken place.
 He proposed instead an uninterrupted transition from the bourgeois to the socialist revolution.
-This necessitates the help of more advanced countries spurring a worldwide proletarian revolution. - After an attempted revolution in Germany in 1919, Lenin and Trotsky came up with the strategy of the United Front to win over the working class to communism by working with other leftist and non-revolutionary organizations (e.g. trade unions and democratic socialists) with the intention of winning them over to a revolutionary perspective.

-- In response to what he saw as the increasing bureaucratization of the Soviet Union after Lenin's death, he formed the Left Opposition with others to challenge the Party's leadership. - In 1927 after a targeted campaign of slander, the Left Opposition was banned from the Party and two years later Trotsky was deported from Russia.
+This necessitates the help of more advanced countries spurring a worldwide proletarian revolution - After an attempted revolution in Germany in 1919, Lenin and Trotsky came up with the strategy of the United Front to win over the working class to communism by working with other leftist and non-revolutionary organizations (e.g., trade unions and democratic socialists) to win them over to a revolutionary perspective. - In response to what he saw as a detrimental turn in Soviet policy after Lenin's death, he formed the Left Opposition with other members of the Communist Party leadership to challenge the Party's leadership. - In 1927, the Left Opposition was banned from the Party and two years later Trotsky was deported from Russia.

-- During his exile, Trotsky continued to write and develop a Leninist analysis of world politics.
+During his exile, he continued to write and develop an analysis of world politics.

-- In a series of letters, he wrote Fighting Fascism: What It Is and How to Fight It where he warns about the crisis of fascism and analyzes the conditions that gave rise to it.

-- In 1938, the Fourth

-International was formed and

-was the foundation for the

-Trotskyist movements that
+- In a series of letters, he wrote Fascism: What It Is and How to Fight It where he warns about the crisis of fascism and analyzes the conditions that gave rise to it. - In 1938, the Fourth International was formed and was the foundation for the Trotskyist movements that followed. - After his assassination in 1940 by a Soviet agent, Trotskyism has been held up as an alternative to Marxism-Leninism while still adhering to the values of Leninism.
+This has led to some conflict between the two tendencies.

-followed.